JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

 ### Adding feedback

 We will attempt to stabilize the pendulum in the upright position by using feedback control.
-To design the contorller, we linearize the model in the upward equilibrium position and design an infinite-horizon LQR controller using ControlSystems.jl.
+To design the controller, we linearize the model in the upward equilibrium position and design an infinite-horizon LQR controller using ControlSystems.jl.
 We then connect the controller to the motor on the cart.
 See also [RobustAndOptimalControl.jl: Control design for a pendulum on a cart](https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/cartpole/) for a similar example with more detail on the control design.

 ### Linearization
 We start by linearizing the model in the upward equilibrium position using the function `ModelingToolkit.linearize`.
 ```@example pendulum
 import ModelingToolkit: D_nounits as D
 using LinearAlgebra
-@named cp = Cartpole()
+@named cp = Cartpole(use_world = true)
 cp = complete(cp)
 inputs = [cp.u] # Input to the linearized system
 outputs = [cp.x, cp.phi, cp.v, cp.w] # These are the outputs of the linearized system